Croquettelunchers/Portfolio/VFX.md

 ## Waterfall and Fountains

 I was mandated to produce fountains and a waterfall for one of Smartpixel's app.
-The fountains and splashes are pretty standard shuriken particles with depth-fading and a 4-frame animation etched at the speed of light in Krita <span style="color: gray;">Krita is an open source photoshop.  </span>.
+The fountains and splashes are pretty standard shuriken particles with depth-fading and a 4-frame animation etched at the speed of light in Krita <span style="color: gray;">Krita is an open source photoshop.</span>
 They use some custom normal-handling equations for slightly more consistently plausible tints for when they're lit vs under the shade.

 <video controls width="560" style="display: block; margin: 0 auto;">